terra-money/validator-profiles/validators/terravaloper1xuxwc867udr9k84zzqhaflf9sc00svvmj5e4fy/README.md

 # moonshot
 ![moonshot](moonshot.jpg)

 Providing a safe, reliable validator on our ride to the moon.
 Shoot for the moon.
 Even if you miss you'll land among the stars.
-Host on google cloud platform (GCP).
+Moonshot runs our own dedicated servers geographically separated across multiple countries in Europe.
+We utilize multi-party computation (MPC) [Horcrux](https://github.com/strangelove-ventures/horcrux) for high availability and increased key security.

+We have 24/7 monitoring with info, minor, and major alerts with elevating methods of contact from telegram notifcations up to "do not disturb" overriding phone calls.

 ## Contact Us